navanvliet/navanvliet/book/Personalinterests/Sports/Rowing/Rowing.md

 My perseverance paid off in my fourth and fifth years, during which I achieved multiple national victories and was selected to compete in several international regattas.
 Balancing intensive training with academic responsibilities taught me discipline, time management, and resilience.
 Beyond the sport, I thoroughly enjoyed being part of Laga’s vibrant student association, rich with tradition and camaraderie.
 Over five years, from my freshman year (143) to my final year (147), rowing became a defining part of my student life and personal growth.

 ## 2019 (143): Freshman
+Started rowing at D.S.R.V.
+Laga.
+Learned the basics in the Opvang (first 6 weeks introduction period).
+Did selection or the first year lightweight eight.
+Made it and got into the crew.
+Raced the NKIR (Nationals Indoor Rowing) where we won and set a national record.
+Continued with trianing.
+Went to Banyoles on training camp.
+Then started 1st year competition in LHEj8+.
+Got 4th place in general classification.
+I learned a lot about rowing and got used to combining a lot of training with a high study load, thereby having to manage my time properly.
+At the end of year we (Bart, Tiis, me, Willem, coxed by Reinet) managed to get our First classified win at the LHB4+ at the Slotwedstrijden.

 ## 2020-2021 (144-145): Developing
 My second and third year did not contain many races, as a lot were cancelled during covid.
 However, with a lot of motivation to get better at rowing, I put in a lot of effort on the water and the erg to try to get better.
-In my second year I was planning on racing the LM4- Development Classification, but everything was closed.
+Through my fast erg times, I managed to get a NOC-NSF C-status, thereby getting an elite sport status at TU Delft in my second year.
+I was planning on racing the LM4- Development Classification, but everything was canceled due to covid just prior to the start of the season.
 At a time were not able to even go to the club to row, but we had to do alterenative training.
 During part of that, I went back to my parents (as I could cycle and run there as well and all my university education was moved online) and went out cycling a lot with Michiel and Alex again.
 After some time, we were allowed to row in singles again, and I picked up sculling and spend a lot of time learning how to do this as I had only done sweeping before.

 During my third year I was lucky to get Lieke as coach for the lightweights.
 She was really experienced in coaching sculling and I learned a lot from here about my technique, as she was always providing feedback and filmed a lot of our training.
 Apart from technique, she also clearly knew a lot about how the racing schedule worked and gave great shape to our season, outlining and discussing our goals with us, as well as bringing us together as a group of lightweight rowers.
 A couple of typical weeks of training are displayed below.
 Additionally, I have added a couple of the many pictures Lieke has taken over the years, of which most are posted on Facebook.